 The workshop will be divided into a series of classroom lessons and field activities.
-It will be coordinated by Dr Phanor H Montoya-Maya of the NGO Corales de Paz and and Research Associate to Nature Seychelles, the NGO responsible for the largest coral reef restoration project completed to date in the Indian Ocean: the USAID/UNDP-GEF-funded “Reef Rescuers: Restoring Reefs in the Face of Climate Change”.
+It will be coordinated by Dr Phanor H Montoya-Maya of the NGO Corales de Paz and Research Associate to Nature Seychelles, the NGO responsible for the largest coral reef restoration project completed to date in the Indian Ocean: the USAID/UNDP-GEF-funded “Reef Rescuers: Restoring Reefs in the Face of Climate Change”.

 Content of the workshop

 The course will consist of a series of lectures and field activities held by international researchers with experience working in tropical marine environments.
-Classes will be held at the advanced training center.
+Classes will be held at the Bicocca University advanced training center.
 All field activities in the sea will be done by scuba diving.

 After this training period you will be able to:

-- build mid water coral nursery
+- build mid water coral nursery,

-- populate coral nurseries
+- populate coral nurseries,

-- out-plant corals onto a degraded reef site
+- out-plant corals onto a degraded reef site,

-- improve your knowledge on corals identifications
+- improve your knowledge on corals identification,

-- assess coral health conditions
+- assess coral health conditions,

-By attending to the workshop, participants will be provided with a certificate of practices and knowledge on coral reef restoration trough an international virtual credit named Open Badge released by the University of the Milano-Bicocca.
+By attending the workshop, participants will earn an ‘Open Badge’ , a digital international certification to recognize the skills and competences you will get on coral reef restoration through the Workshop.
+The Open Badge is released by the University of the Milano-Bicocca.